Data vs classifiers, who wins?: Results and discussion

-When analyzing Table \ref{tab6}, it can be seen that the subset of 50\% is the one with the most balanced discrimination and difficulty values.
-Because despite not having the greatest discriminatory power in the average, its final value differs only about 5\% from the highest average, which was reached with the original benchmark.
+When analyzing Table \ref{tab6}, it can be seen that the 50\% subset is the one with the most balanced discrimination and difficulty values.
+Despite not having the greatest discriminatory power in the average, its final value differs only by about 5\% from the highest average, which was reached with the original benchmark.
 In addition, it is the second highest average difficulty subset at 25.19\%, which also makes it more challenging.

-The empirical analysis of the rating values and the percentages of discrimination and difficulty of each benchmark subset shows that the 50\% cut generated the most efficient and balanced subset.
-This can also be confirmed by evaluating the variance and standard deviation of the RD and Volatility values generated by each rating ranking (see Table \ref{tab5}).
+The empirical analysis of the rating values and the percentages of discrimination and difficulty of each benchmark subset shows that the 50\% cutoff generated the most efficient and balanced subset.
+This can also be confirmed by evaluating the variance and standard deviation of the RD and Volatility values generated by each rating ranking (refer to Table \ref{tab5}).

 For the Glicko system, the lower the RD and Volatility values, the more reliable the ranking and rating values will be.
-By Table \ref{tab5}, it can be seen that the subset of 30\% and the original benchmark present, respectively, the highest values of variance and standard deviation of RD.
-This means, that some classifiers have very high variation ranges, such as the artificial Optimal and Pessimal classifiers.
+By Table \ref{tab5}, it can be seen that the 30\% subset and the original benchmark feature, respectively, the highest values of variance and standard RD deviation.
+This means that some classifiers have very high variation ranges, such as the artificial Optimal and Pessimal classifiers.
 Despite this, the 30\% subset has the smallest volatility variations, revealing an imbalance in the subset.

-On the other hand, the subset generated by the 50\% cut, again shows up as the most consistent.
-Because, it presents the second smallest variation of DR, behind only the subset of 70\%.
-And it also has the second smallest volatility variation, just behind the 30\% subset.
-This allows us to infer that the 50\% subset generated by decodIRT would be a more efficient and adequate choice than the original OpenML-CC18 benchmark, according to the analysis of the item parameters and the Glicko system.
+On the other hand, the subset generated by the 50\% cutoff again shows up as the most consistent, as it has the second smallest RD variation, preceded only by the 70\% subset.
+And it also has the second smallest volatility variation, just following the 30\% subset.
+This allows for inferreing that the 50\% subset generated by decodIRT would be a more efficient and adequate choice than the original OpenML-CC18 benchmark, according to the analysis of the item parameters and the Glicko system.